-- 1 General Description - A. The IT system name and the name of the program office that owns the IT system.
+- 1 General Description - A. What is the IT system name and the name of the program office that owns the IT system?
 The IT system name is PETALS (Patient Engagement Tracking and Longterm Support).
-The name of the program office that owns the IT system is HSR&D (Health Services Research & Development). - B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
+The name of the program office that owns the IT system is Veterans Health Administration (VHA) Health Systems Research (HSR). - B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?